sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 At Sourcegraph, we have a formal performance review process that takes place **twice a year.**

-- Review 1: February
+- Review 1: begins February (any compensation changes go into effect April)
-- Review 2: August
+- Review 2: begins August (any compensation changes go into effect October)

+_**Teammates who are meeting or exceeding our "high bar" expectations can expect to recieve a compensation review one a year.
+An annual compensation increase is not guaranteed for Teammates who are not meeting or exceeding performance expectations**_

 The purpose of our semi-annual reviews, which take place via Lattice, is to gather formal feedback from the Teammate, their Manager, and their Peers.
 Our semi-annual review process is broken into two parts:

 - A 360-review, which helps give Teammates insight into how they’re performing, and eliminates “gut feel” and unconscious bias from impacting compensation or promotion decisions.\_ (A 360-review should not serve as a replacement for giving and getting ongoing, continuous feedback.
 Any underperformance feedback should be covered during 1:1s and should never come as a surprise to the Teammate).
 - A calibration process immediately following the 360-review cycle to ensure we hold a high and consistent bar across Managers, teams, and departments.
-The calibration process consists of:
-  - COMING SOON

 Reviews coincide with our promotion and compensation review cycles.
 [Click here](https://docs.google.com/document/d/1bS2V_9Ne0TdLyMBXufdcoSkkojeeyxzoSXZdCe-fyfE/edit) to learn more about our semi-annual review process.